PSZSPT: a joint Planck and SPT-SZ cluster catalog: The PSZSPT cluster catalog

-We apply the same methodology to the PSZ2 cluster catalogue.
+We applied the same methodology to the PSZ2 cluster catalog.
 The matching with PSZ2 clusters with mass $M_{500}$ and redshift $z$ is shown in Fig.~\ref{fig:psz2_match_withz}, and the matching with clusters without masses is shown in Fig.~\ref{fig:psz2_match_noz}.
-Given the larger beam size of \Planck\, we change the limits for association.
+Given the larger beam size of \Planck\, we changed the limits for association.
 We define a detection as being matched to a PSZ2 cluster if $\theta<5\, {\rm arcmin}$, or $\theta/\theta_{500}<1$ and $\theta<20\, {\rm arcmin}$ (white region in Fig. ~\ref{fig:psz2_match_withz}, rank=1).
-A detection with $\theta>20\, {\rm arcmin}$ (dark grey region, rank=0) is considered as being not matched, and the detection with $\theta/\theta_{500}>1$ and $5\, {\rm arcmin} < \theta<20\, {\rm arcmin}$ (light grey region, rank=2) is considered as being possibly matched.
+A detection with $\theta>20\, {\rm arcmin}$ (dark gray region, rank=0) is considered as not being matched, and the detection with $\theta/\theta_{500}>1$ and $5\, {\rm arcmin} < \theta<20\, {\rm arcmin}$ (light gray region, rank=2) is considered as being possibly matched.

-The association with PSZ2 clusters without a published mass is shown in Fig.~\ref{fig:psz2_match_noz} with the same color coding of the regions for matched, not matched and possibly matched detections.
-We also discard double matching as we did for SPT-SZ (rank=3).
+The association with PSZ2 clusters without a published mass is shown in Fig.~\ref{fig:psz2_match_noz} with the same color coding of the regions for matched, not matched, and possibly matched detections.
+We also discarded double matching as we did for SPT-SZ (rank=3).

-As for the SPT-SZ matching, we estimate the mass for rank=1 associations and plot them against the published PSZ2 masses in Fig.~\ref{fig:psz2_match_mass}.
+As for the SPT-SZ matching, we estimated the mass for rank=1 associations and plotted them against the published PSZ2 masses in Fig.~\ref{fig:psz2_match_mass}.
 The agreement is also good.
-We discuss further this figure, including outliers and the systematic underestimation of the PSZ2 mass, in Appendix~\ref{sec:masscomp}.
+We discuss this figure further, including outliers and the systematic underestimation of the PSZ2 mass, in Appendix~\ref{sec:masscomp}.

-Among the 419 joint detections, we found 112 matched to PSZ2 clusters (rank=1) and 1 possibly matched to PSZ2 clusters (rank=2).
+Among the 419 joint detections, we found 112 matched to PSZ2 clusters (rank=1) and one possibly matched to PSZ2 clusters (rank=2).
 Finally, 82 detections are matched or possibly matched to a SPT-SZ and a PSZ2 cluster at the same time.
-At this stage, we thus have 419-292-113+82=96 detections which are not matched or possibly matched to a cluster from the SPT-SZ or the PSZ2 catalogue.
+At this stage, we thus have 419-292-113+82=96 detections, which are not matched or possibly matched to a cluster from the SPT-SZ or the PSZ2 catalog.